-Consultation is an integral component of the Environmental Assessment process.
+Consultation is an integral component of the EA process and begins from the earliest stages of planning, including the preparation and approval of the ToR.
 The purpose of the consultation program is to provide input to assist the Project Team in making decisions throughout the IEA process.
 Consultation provides opportunities for two-way communication with interested stakeholders.
 Consultation activities also enable the identification of potentially significant environmental issues early in the decision making process and ensure that they are given appropriate consideration.
-The consultation program for the three IEAs is based on the following principles:
+The consultation program for the EA is based on the following principles:

-- All reasonable efforts will be made to ensure that potentially affected or interested parties are given the opportunity to participate in the consultation process; - Stakeholders may provide input at any time during the study; however, structured opportunities for input will occur at key study stages; - The Project Team will constructively address input received during the consultation process; - The Project Team will make reasonable efforts to resolve concerns; and - Consultation plans and process will be sufficiently flexible to permit responses to new issues that may arise as the study proceeds.
+- All reasonable efforts will be made to ensure that potentially affected or interested parties are given the opportunity to participate in the consultation process; - Stakeholders may provide input at any time during the study; however, consistent with the narrowing down process of describing and evaluating alternatives set out in this ToR, structured opportunities for input will occur at key study stages; - The Project Team will constructively address input received during the consultation process; - The Project Team will make reasonable efforts to resolve concerns; and - Consultation plans and process will be sufficiently flexible to permit responses to new issues that may arise as the study proceeds.